winstxnhdw/KeyWin/README.md

 ## Benchmarks

 `KeyWin` is designed to be used in applications that require low-latency inputs.
-The folliwng benchmarks were performed against boppreh's [keyboard](https://github.com/boppreh/keyboard) and [mouse](https://github.com/boppreh/mouse) libraries.
+The following benchmarks were performed against boppreh's [keyboard](https://github.com/boppreh/keyboard) and [mouse](https://github.com/boppreh/mouse) libraries.
 In all cases, `KeyWin` is magnitudes faster than the other libraries.

 ### Keyboard Benchmark